merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 Here is an example of defining the modules output to contain columns with the module number, the module name, and the completeness score.

 {{ codestart }}
-anvi-estimate-metabolism -c CONTIGS.db --kegg-output-modes custom --custom-output-headers kegg_module,module_name,module_is_complete
+anvi-estimate-metabolism -c CONTIGS.db --kegg-output-modes modules_custom --custom-output-headers kegg_module,module_name,module_is_complete
 {{ codestop }}

 **Including modules with 0%% completeness in long-format output**